Differentially Private Algorithms for Graphs Under Continual Observation: Upper Bound for Monotone Functions

 \SetKwFunction{FnInitMon}{Initialize} \SetKwFunction{FnMon}{Process}

-\begin{theorem}[restate=TechnicalMonotone] Let $r > 0$ and let $f$ be any monotonically increasing function on dynamic inputs (e.g., graphs) with range $[1, r]$ and static global sensitivity $\rho := \GSstatic(f)$.
+\begin{theorem}[restate=TechnicalMonotone] Let $r > 0$ and let $f$ be any monotonically increasing function on dynamic inputs (e.g., graphs) with range $[1, r]$ and static global sensitivity $\rho := \GSstatic(f)$, where $r$ and $\rho$ are publicly known parameters.
 Let $\beta \in (0,1), \delta > 0$ and let $\alpha = 16 \log_{1+\beta}(r) \rho \cdot \ln(2T / \delta) / \eps$.
-There exists an $\eps$-differentially private algorithm for computing $f$ with multiplicative error $(1+\beta)$, additive error $\alpha$ and failure probability $\delta$. \end{theorem} { \begin{proof} We reduce the dynamic problem to a problem that can be solved using the sparse vector technique: Assume that we are given the whole sequence of dynamic updates as a database $D$ in advance.
+There exists an $\eps$-differentially private algorithm for computing $f$ with multiplicative error $(1+\beta)$, additive error $\alpha$ and failure probability $\delta$. \end{theorem} { \begin{proof} We reduce the dynamic problem to a problem that can be solved using the sparse vector technique: Assume that we are given the whole sequence of dynamic updates as a database $\mathcal{D}$ in advance.
 We will remove this assumption later.

-Formally, let $D := \graphseq = (G_1, \ldots, G_T)$ be the input to the dynamic problem and let $f_i$ be the function that evaluates $f$ on the $i$-th entry $G_i$ (e.g., graph) of such a database.
-To initialize our algorithm, we run $\FnInitMon(D, \rho, \epsilon, r, \beta)$.
+Formally, let $\mathcal{D} := \graphseq = (G_1, \ldots, G_T)$ be the input to the dynamic problem and let $f_i$ be the function that evaluates $f$ on the $i$-th entry $G_i$ (e.g., graph) of such a database.
+To initialize our algorithm, we run $\FnInitMon(\mathcal{D}, \rho, \epsilon, r, \beta)$.
 Then we call $\FnMon(f_i)$ for all $f_i$, $i \in [T]$.
-We claim that the output of $\FnMon(f_i)$ is an approximation to $f_i(D) = f(G_i)$ with multiplicative error $(1+\beta)$, additive error $\alpha$ and failure probability $\delta$ over the coins of the whole algorithm, and that the algorithm is $\epsilon$-differentially private.
+We claim that the output of $\FnMon(f_i)$ is an approximation to $f_i(\mathcal{D}) = f(G_i)$ with multiplicative error $(1+\beta)$, additive error $\alpha$ and failure probability $\delta$ over the coins of the whole algorithm, and that the algorithm is $\epsilon$-differentially private.

 \textbf{\sffamily Error.} We condition on the event that all noises in \cref{alg:svt} are small, i.e., $\lvert \zeta \rvert < \alpha / 4$ and, for all $i$, $\lvert \nu_i \rvert < \alpha / 4$.
 It follows from the definition of the Laplace distribution and a union bound over all queries that this event occurs with probability at least $1 - e^{- \alpha \eps_1 / (4\rho)} - T \cdot e^{- \alpha \eps_2 / (8 \log_{1+\beta}(r) \rho)} \geq 1 - \delta$.
-Consider query $f_i(D)$ and let $f_i' := f_i(D) + \nu_i - \zeta$.
-After the while-loop of $\FnMon(f_i)$, we know that $f_i(D) - \alpha/2 \leq (1+\beta)^{k_i}$ and $f_i(D) + \alpha/2 \geq f_{i-1}(D) + \alpha/2 \ge (1+\beta)^{k_i-1}$ due to the monotonicity of $f_1(D), ..., f_T(D)$.
+Consider query $f_i(\mathcal{D})$ and let $f_i' := f_i(\mathcal{D}) + \nu_i - \zeta$.
+After the while-loop of $\FnMon(f_i)$, we know that $f_i(\mathcal{D}) - \alpha/2 \leq (1+\beta)^{k_i}$ and $f_i(\mathcal{D}) + \alpha/2 \geq f_{i-1}(\mathcal{D}) + \alpha/2 \ge (1+\beta)^{k_i-1}$ due to the monotonicity of $f_1(\mathcal{D}), ..., f_T(\mathcal{D})$.
 We analyze the return value of $\FnMon(f_i)$ and show that it is a $(1+\beta)$ approximation with additive error~$\alpha$:

 Since $f(G_T) \leq r = (1+\beta)^{\log_{1+\beta}(r)}$, it follows that the algorithm has a multiplicative error $(1+\beta)$ and an additive error of at most $\alpha$ with probability at least $1 - \delta$.